2martens/allris-scraper/README.rst

     password = VerySecurePassword
     ; location for storage of PDFs (trailing slash is IMPORTANT) pdflocation = /path/to/storage/of/PDFs/
+    ; location of the firefox binary
+    firefoxBinary = /Pfad/zur/firefox.exe

 Usage after initial setup
 -------------------------